National parks of Azerbaijan: National parks

 The total surface area of the 10 national parks is 421366.4 ha.
-In total more than 4,9% of Azerbaijan is under protection by the government as national parks.
+In total more than 4.9% of Azerbaijan is under protection by the government as national parks.

 Zangezur National Park

 The Zangezur National Park (it was renamed and expanded in 2009 from former Ordubad National Park) is characterized by rich biological diversity.
 It has 58 species of animals (35 of vertebrates and 23 of insects) and 39 species of plants which are included into the Red Book of Azerbaijan.
-The National Park comprises such rare and endangered species as Persian leopard, the mountain sheep-moufflon, bezoar goat, white-tail sea eagle, golden eagle, little bustard.
+The National Park comprises such rare and endangered species as Persian leopard, mouflon, bezoar ibex, white-tailed eagle, golden eagle, little bustard.

 Shirvan National Park

-The Shirvan National Park has a semi-desert landscape and water body of approximately 40 square kilometres.
+The Shirvan National Park has a semidesert landscape and water body of approximately 40 square kilometres.
 The national park has an extremely rich ornithological fauna.
 Rare and valuable species of birds (turaj, little bustard, bustard, swans, flamingo, etc.) winter and nest in the marshy areas.
 Djeyran gazelles are the most widely spread mammals in the region.

 Ag-Gol National Park

-Ag-Gol National Park is located in the Mil plain of the Kur-Araz lowlands, it has semi-desert landscape and deserved the title of a bird paradise, as the most important winter and nest place of birds.
+Ag-Gol National Park is located in the Mil plain of the Kur-Araz lowlands, it has semidesert landscape and deserved the title of a bird paradise, as the most important winter and nest place of birds.